fabienheureux/undefined/README.md

 | Monitoring: 9*  | Portainer   |       |       |       |       |

 ## Graphql
-To add some data to the data through graphiql, you can go to `http://localhost:4000/graphiql`
+To add some data to the database through graphiql, you can go to `http://localhost:4000/graphiql`

 ### Add data
 ```